Melatonin: benefits, dosage, contraindications

 Long-term Melatonin Administration Protects Brain Mitochondria From Aging

-A study on elderly individuals (86+/-6 years) with mild cognitive impairment, who were given a combined supplement of melatonin (5 mg), soy phospholipids (160 mg), L-tryptophan (95 mg), and fish oil (720 mg DHA, 286 mg EPA, 16 mg vitamin E), observed that nighttime ingestion over 12 weeks significantly reduced the MMSE and MNA scores (indicative of cognitive improvement) without influencing short or long term memory parameters.
+A study of elderly subjects (86±6 years) with mild cognitive impairment who were given a combined supplement of melatonin (5 mg), soy phospholipids (160 mg), L-tryptophan (95 mg) and fish oil (720 mg DHA, 286 mg EPA, vitamin E at 16 mg) noted that nightly intake for 12 weeks significantly reduced MMSE and MNA scores (indicative of cognitive improvement) without affecting short- or long-term memory parameters. rnrn

 Posologie